|

 Had we not grabbed a late equaliser, it would have been hard to have had much positive to say about a pretty tough watch against Gateshead.
 It was a hideous January afternoon; the first Saturday into the New Year, rain lashing down against a dark sky from early afternoon in not the most attention-grabbing of fixtures.
 Until the 88th minute, it all felt quite bleak.

 The game started at pace - briefly - the away side denied an early chance thanks to a superb last ditch challenge by Sam Beard, recovering from an initial error.
 After that, despite wracking my brains, there’s not too much more I can say about the first half.
-It happened and it really wasn’t pretty.
+It happened and it was really wasn’t pretty.

 It felt pretty flat all round.
 A smaller crowd than we’ve began to get more accustomed to, a quieter atmosphere (than we’ve also begun to get used to) and very little to get excited about on the pitch.
 It wasn’t the ideal celebration of the manager’s new long-term deal.